 Accordingly, CGP updated 445 variant mappings related to 146 groups as Appendix G, and KGP generated its Hanja variant mappings table as Appendix H.

-However, through the processes from 6.2.1 to 6.2.3, there are 2 variant mappings remained the same as original CDNC rules, and 2 ones remained as original dotAsia rules, so only 441 variant mappings could be considered as the result of KGP pre-intergration as Appendix D [Sheet 6.2.3.1-17].
+However, through the processes from 6.2.1 to 6.2.3, there were 2 variant mappings that remained the same as the original CDNC rules, and 2 that remained as original dotAsia rules: so only 441 variant mappings could be considered as the result of KGP pre-integration as Appendix D [Sheet 6.2.3.1-17].

-After all above steps from Section 6.2.1 to 6.2.4, CGP finalized the whole 19745 CGP variant mapping table corresponding to CGP R3 as Appendix D [Sheet All Variant Mappings], including 18974 basic variant mappings, 128 dotAsia variant mappings, 441 variant mappings from TSGCC, JGP and KGP, 441 KGP pre-integration variant mappings.
+After all above steps from Section 6.2.1 to 6.2.4, CGP finalized the whole 19,745-strong CGP variant mapping table corresponding to CGP R2 as Appendix D [Sheet All Variant Mappings], including 18,974 basic variant mappings, 126 dotAsia variant mappings, 202 variant mappings from TGSCC, JGP and KGP, and 441 KGP pre-integration variant mappings.

 19745 Variant mappings’ source information

-To illustrate the relationship between the CGP variant mappings and the existing SLD practice and some other variant mappings work.
-CGP provides the reference/source information of every variant mapping in the XML document as well as in the EXCEL appendix I.
+To illustrate the relationship between the CGP variant mappings and the existing SLD practice and some other variant mappings work, CGP provides the reference/source information of every variant mapping in the XML document as well as in the EXCEL appendix I.

 The variant mappings consistent with the existing practice of CDNC.